nus-cs2103-AY1920S2/duke/docs/README.md

 ## 1. Introduction
-Duke is a Personal Assistant Chatbot which assists in tracking tasks.
+Duke is a chatbot which assists in tracking tasks.

 ## 2. Interacting with Duke